ccicconetti/ccicconetti.github.io/index.md

 ### Highlights

+- Facebook Research Award of "2021 Networking request for proposals in internet and web services" ([announcement](https://research.fb.com/blog/2021/08/announcing-the-winners-of-the-2021-networking-request-for-proposals-in-internet-and-web-services/)) on the topic "Service continuity of serverless computing at the edge via QUIC migration" with [Prof. Enzo Mingozzi](http://www2.ing.unipi.it/~a009395/home/index.htm)
+- "On Realizing Stateful FaaS in Serverless Edge Networks: State Propagation" presented at [SMARTCOMP'21](https://www.smart-comp.info/), see [summary](statefulfaas.md), [presentation on YouTube](https://youtu.be/gc1pQ56UMAA)
+- "Request Scheduling in Quantum Networks" published in IEEE Transactions on Quantum Engineering, see [summary](tqe2021.md)
-- "A Preliminary Evaluation of QUIC for Mobile Serverless Edge Applications" presented at [ISMS'2021](http://wowmom2021.iit.cnr.it/workshops/isms-2021/), see [summary](isms2021.md)
+- "A Preliminary Evaluation of QUIC for Mobile Serverless Edge Applications" presented at [ISMS'21](http://wowmom2021.iit.cnr.it/workshops/isms-2021/), see [summary](isms2021.md)
 - "Measurement-driven design and runtime optimization in edge computing: Methodology and tools" accepted at _Computer Networks_, check [more details](mecperf.md)
 - "Serverless Edge Computing: Vision and Challenges" won **best paper** award at _AusPDC 2021_ [check it out!](https://dl.acm.org/doi/10.1145/3437378.3444367)
 - `ServerlessOnEdge`: a framework to distribute lambda functions to multiple serverless platforms in decentralized/edge systems [[GitHub repo](https://github.com/ccicconetti/serverlessonedge)]